eleniharlan/elenijr.net/_posts/recipe/2014-11-09-plum-crumble-cake-zmolenkovy-kolac.md

 ## Plums

-A couple weeks ago I'd made the fabulous [slow-roast lamb shoulder with rose petals and plums](http://instagram.com/p/uVTAEtDyXB/?modal=true) from the Honey and Co cookbook, which I'm currently working through.
-I had a bunch of plums left over from that so
+A couple weeks ago I'd made the fabulous [slow-roast lamb shoulder with rose petals and plums](http://instagram.com/p/uVTAEtDyXB/?modal=true) from the Honey & Co. cookbook, which [I'm currently working through](http://elenijr.net/post/book-review-honey-co/).
+I had a bunch of plums left over from that so it was the perfect excuse to make an old family classic, my mom's _zmolenkovy kolac_ or, Czech fruit crumble cake.
+You can use any soft fruit that's in season- blueberries and blackberries are a big hit, and nectarines or peaches are fabulous in summer.
+Plum is a classic autumnal topping though.